abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ## ABP Framework .NET 7 Update

-We have updated all our dependencies from .NET6 to .NET7.
-Not all the changes are here, but here's the commit of our .NET 7 update process:
+In [ABP Framework repository](https://github.com/abpframework/abp), we pdated all our dependencies from .NET 6 to .NET 7.
+Not all the changes are here, but you can check out the following PR of the .NET 7 update:

 * [github.com/abpframework/abp/pull/13626/files](https://github.com/abpframework/abp/pull/13626/files)

+...

 Happy coding with .NET 7 🤗

+...